To reserve a lamb from the 2017 pre-lambing "Breedings List," email us with your choice. If

 technology, comparing those results with the finest Iceland has to offer.

 In all this, we do not forget about the fineness and density of the wool, or the milkiness and

 motherliness that the line has demonstrated previously.

 Another factor that will influence the price of a lamb is the number of AI sires in it's pedigree.

 The greater the number of excellent characteristics the lamb displays, the higher the price.

-a more accurate picture of the usefulness of a particular animal in improving his own flock, as
+more accurate picture of the usefulness of a particular animal in improving his own flock, as well as

-well as holding expenses down by not choosing (and paying for) an animal which...upon arriving
+holding expenses down by not choosing (and paying for) an animal which...upon arriving at the buyers

-element necessary to maintain and improve the quality of this breed in North America, and if
+necessary to maintain and improve the quality of this breed in North America, and if widely known and